oracle-samples/oci-data-science-ai-samples/model-deployment/containers/nim/README.md

 We describe two approaches to create this Model Deployment on OCI:
 * Download Model using API-KEY from NGC Nvidia (described below)
-* Utilising Model Catalog to store Models in OCI, later used for model deployment.
-[Refer](https://github.com/oracle-samples/oci-data-science-ai-samples/tree/main/model-deployment/containers/nim/README-MODEL-CATALOG.md)
+* Utilising  Object storage to store the model and creating a model catalog pointing to Object storage bucket [Refer](https://github.com/oracle-samples/oci-data-science-ai-samples/tree/main/model-deployment/containers/nim/README-MODEL-CATALOG.md)

 ## Prerequisites
 * Access the corresponding NIM container for the model.
 For example for llama3, fetch the latest available image from [NGC catalog](https://catalog.ngc.nvidia.com/orgs/nim/teams/meta/containers/llama3-8b-instruct/tags).
 If you are a first time user,  you need to sign up a developer account and wait for access to be granted to required container image.